RWS/dxa-model-service/java/dxa-model-service/dxa-model-service-container/src/main/resources/in-process/README.md

 The following artifacts will be installed to this Model Service Container and to your Maven local repository (if Maven is installed on this machine):

-- `com.sdl.web:discovery-registration-api:jar`
+- `com.sdl.delivery:udp-discovery-registration-api:jar`
-- `com.sdl.web:web-oauth:jar`
+- `com.sdl.delivery:udp-oauth:jar`
-- `com.sdl.web:web-ambient-engine:jar`
+- `com.sdl.delivery:udp-adf-engine:jar`

 The following artifacts will be installed to this Model Service Container but not to your maven Repository: